 A visual control builds on 5S.
-It uses organization and standardization (usually in the form of Standard Work) to make an abnormal condition stand out.
+It uses organization and standardization to make an abnormal condition stand out.

 In a Lean environment it does three things:

-Simply put, a visual control helps Lean companies make a quick, pre-planned decision without guesswork.
+Simply put, visual controls helps Lean companies make quick, pre-planned decisions without guesswork.

-A common visual control has a set number of spaces for defective units.
-At a glance, anyone walking by can see how many units are in the area and how many spaces are free.
-The ‘control’ part of visual control means that there is a plan to take action when the last spot is full.
+This, of course, means there are underlying problems with your processes if you need rework spaces.
+You should be working to eliminate those issues.
+But this is a common sort of visual control to help manage defects.
+The rework system has a clear visual and an established response.
+With the taped off spaces, anyone walking by can, at a glance, see how many units are in the area and how many spaces are free.
+The “control” part of visual controls means that there is a plan to take action when the last spot is full.

 A few final thoughts on visual controls: